 If students have ACT scores within the following ranges, they will not have to take the BPCC placement test in that academic area:

 Preparatory education courses are provided for BPCC students who score below the minimum required COMPASS Placement Test scores.
-Preparatory courses include EDUC 099, READ 099, CIS 099, ENGL 099 and MATH 097, 098, and 099.
-These semester-length courses will transfer to other postsecondary institutions as equivalent courses, but will not usually satisfy degree requirements.
+Preparatory courses include EDUC 099, READ 099, CIS 099, ENGL 098, ENGL 099 and MATH 097, MATH 098, and MATH 099.
+These semester-length courses may transfer to other postsecondary institutions as equivalent courses, but will not usually satisfy degree requirements.

 Each division is responsible for the teaching of preparatory education courses within its own discipline.
-English faculty teach the preparatory English course; mathematics faculty teach the preparatory math courses.
-The instruction of READ 099, “Developmental Reading,” is the responsibility of the Division of Liberal Arts; the instruction of EDUC 099, “College Success,” is the responsibility of the Division of Behavioral and Social Sciences; the instruction of CIS 099, “Keyboarding,” is the responsibility of the Division of Business and Computer Science.
+English faculty teach the preparatory English courses; mathematics faculty teach the preparatory math courses.
+The instruction of READ 099, “Developmental Reading,” is the responsibility of the Division of Liberal Arts; the instruction of EDUC 099, “College Success Skills,” is the responsibility of the Division of Behavioral and Social Sciences; the instruction of CIS 099, “Keyboarding,” is the responsibility of the Division of Technology, Engineering, and Mathematics.

 CIS 099 is offered to prepare students who do not feel competent in basic computer skills, and enrollment in that course is voluntary and based upon student request.
 This is a preparatory course that will NOT satisfy any degree requirements and may not transfer to other postsecondary institutions.

-Bossier Parish Community College's "College Success Skills" course (EDUC 099) will be required for the following students:
+BPCC’s “College Success Skills” course, EDUC 099, will be required for the following students:

 The student must meet General Admission requirements as well as the following:

 Transfer credits from all regionally accredited institutions of higher education are recorded on the student’s permanent records.
-Inquiries about the use of a transfer course to meet degree requirements should be directed to the Division Chair of the student’s major and the Executive Dean of Education.
+Inquiries about the use of a transfer course to meet degree requirements should be directed to the dean of the student’s major and the Associate Vice Chancellor of Planning and Instruction.

 Courses taken at institutions that are not accredited by regional associations are generally not accepted at BPCC.
 However, the student may pursue one of the following avenues to gain acceptance of this course work: